Trustees and Directors

 Rizwana Parveen joined the Brigantia Learning Trust in 2021, with a determination to give back to her community and a passion for working with an organisation that served its community with a vision which aligned with her own personal ethos.
 A great believer of life-long learner, Rizwana is in the midst of completing a Major Project Leadership Academy Course through Oxford University and is passionate about ensuring an inclusive and empowering approach to leadership within her role as Deputy Director in Post 16 Skills and Strategy within the Senior Civil Service, to enable people to achieve high quality outcomes for the diverse communities they serve.

 For Rizwana, one of her greatest achievements was completing further and higher education, whilst being from a community that was once categorised as disadvantaged.
-As a result, she takes great pride in representing BAME Senior Civil Servants, having created a BAME Network in Sheffield to inspire and increase aspirations in the region talent pipeline, and within her role as a Princes Trust Mentor.
-Following University, Rizwana progressed quickly through the civil service, in roles including Assistant Director for the DfE and working alongside the Regional Schools Commissioner.
-Rizwana sees her position on the Brigantia board of Trustees as a privilege and a responsibility, and looks forward to supporting and challenging the Trust to achieve its shared vision, to creating a culture that enables it to grow from strength to strength and embed the outstanding learning and pastoral care that was implemented during the pandemic.
+As a result, she takes great pride in representing BAME Civil Servants, having created a BAME Network in Sheffield to inspire and increase aspirations in the region talent pipeline, and within her role as a Princes Trust Mentor.
+Following University, Rizwana progressed quickly through the civil service.
+Rizwana sees her position on the Brigantia board of Trustees as a privilege and a responsibility and looks forward to supporting and challenging the Trust to achieve its shared vision, to creating a culture that enables it to grow from strength to strength and embed the outstanding learning and pastoral care that was implemented during the pandemic.

 Mary Pepper - Trustee